k-meleon0/Compact-AlphaZero/README.md

 On Oware Abapa (not shown in examples), the model arrived 18th on the leaderboard of CodinGame after four hours of training which consisted of around 120 generations.

-## Project status

-The project is no longer being worked on as I an now studying the methods on games with imperfect information.